Jay Taylor (placekicker)

-James "Jay" Taylor (born October 23, 1976) is a former American professional football kicker.
+James Taylor (born October 23, 1976) is an American former professional football player who was a kicker in the Arena Football League (AFL) and the National Football League (NFL).
 He played collegiately for the West Virginia Mountaineers.

-High school years
+Early life

 Taylor attended Hershey High School in Hershey, Pennsylvania and starred in football, soccer, and tennis.
 In football, he was an All-Conference selection.

 College career

 Taylor attended West Virginia University and was a student and a four-year letterman in football.
 Taylor played both kicker and punter in his four-year career from 1996 to 1999.

 In his sophomore season in 1997, Taylor kicked a career-long 52-yard field goal against Pittsburgh in the Backyard Brawl.

 Against Ohio State, as a junior in 1998, Taylor punted for a career-high 410 yards.
 Against Virginia Tech that same season, Taylor had a career-long 63-yard punt.

 Professional career

 Miami Dolphins

 Jay Taylor was signed as an undrafted free agent by the Miami Dolphins in 2000.
 Taylor was cut shortly afterwards.